Analyzing Differentiable Fuzzy Logic Operators: Discussion

 Although we have focused on experimenting with the accuracy of the derivatives of the implication, it should be noted that the derivatives of the disjunction operator make a choice as well.
 For example, if the agent observes a walking object and the supervisor knows that only humans and animals can walk, how is the supervisor supposed to choose whether it is a human or an animal?
 Here, similar imbalances exist in the different possible classes: There might be more images of humans than of animals.

-Lastly, we pose the question whether it is more important that we choose operators based on the performance on the task at hand, or based on its logical properties.
-The choice of operators that performed best in the MNIST problem uses the Gödel t-norm, the log-product aggregator and the Reichenbach-sigmoidal implication.
-None of these three operators are based on the same t-norm, that is, this choice of operators is not `symmetric'. \productlogic is the only viable choice in which all of the operators can be chosen based on one t-norm, and it can only be used for formulas in prenex form.
+Further, we pose whether it is more important that we choose operators based on the performance on the task at hand, or based on its logical properties.
+The best configuration uses operators based on both the product and Yager t-norms.
+The product t-norm is the only viable symmetric choice in our experiments.
 The largest benefit of a `symmetric' choice of operators is that the truth value of formulas that are logically equivalent in classical logic will be equal.
 This makes it easier to analyze how the background knowledge will behave and does not require putting it in a particular form.

+As a final remark, noteworthy is the interpretation of truth values.
+As aforementioned, the logic we use is fuzzy logic which was originally aimed to address logical reasoning in the presence of vagueness rather than probabilistic uncertainty.
+The truth values derived using fuzzy operators, therefore, are not probabilistic (see, for instance, \cite[p.~4]{hajek1998metamathematics}) \footnote{Indeed, when reasoning about belief, using fuzzy logic semantics instead of probabilistic logic semantics straight out-of-the-box, can yield undesirable results: Consider an event $a$ where $p(a)$ (probability of $a$) is 0.5.
+Now consider a disjunction, where $p(a \vee a)$ has the value $0.5$.
+However, in \luk{} logic, $S(a, a)$ would yield 1. }.

+However, since a considerably large amount of problems addressed by machine learning literature is probabilistic (as it has mathematical origins in statistics), the classification task used in our running example is also of probabilistic origin.
+With this choice we also aimed to respect the recent literature: Applications of fuzzy operators on a general set of problems which are not necessarily fuzzy is not uncommon in neuro-symbolic AI.
+Examples include \citep{Serafini2016}, \citep{riegel2020logical}, \cite{arakelyanComplexQueryAnswering2021}, among others cited in Section \ref{chapter:related_work}.